-Integrative omics at PNNL spans many research areas.
-All of them benefit from collaborations with the Environmental Molecular Sciences Laboratory, a Department of Energy science user facility located on the PNNL campus.
+Omics-related projects at PNNL range from studying environmental microbiomes in soil and plant systems to characterizing biomolecules involved with cancer, diabetes, and chronic and infectious disease.
+All of this work benefits from collaborations with the Environmental Molecular Sciences Laboratory, a U.S. Department of Energy user facility located on the PNNL campus.

 Our environmental research uses omics to study bioenergy, carbon cycling, environmental remediation, and microbial community dynamics.
 PNNL researchers also investigate molecular details of pathways involved with aspects of biofuel production, including microbial photosynthesis and degradation of lignocellulose.

 Our health and disease researchers use omics to study cancer, diabetes, and infectious diseases in samples ranging from tissue and blood to single cells.
 We are studying molecular mechanisms of aging, lung development, and viral pathogenesis.
 Our researchers trace molecular signatures of exercise, how the gut microbiome influence human health, and the health effects of chemical exposures related to diet, industry, and warfighting.